 Though the primary costs to improve the facilities will fall on the manufacturing companies themselves, Deckers will incur some costs to fund the initiative.
-These costs will include staff salary and overhead, communications, and membership fees, and will total \$440,000 for the first year and increase by 5% per year.
+These costs will include staff salary and overhead, communications, and membership fees, and will total \$440,000 for the first year and increase by 5% every year.
+Summary of Benefit Sources